Rick O'Connell: The Mummy Returns

 By 1933, Rick and Evelyn are married with an 8-year-old son named Alex and live in an elaborate Baroque estate outside London, having become wealthy due to the treasure that was collected from the end of the first film.
 Both he and Evelyn begin to investigate the legend of the Scorpion King, bringing along their son on their expeditions, while Jonathan remains in Britain.
-When his son is kidnapped by sand bandits, O'Connell must race to save him and face the return of an even more powerful Imhotep.
-Through conversations with loyal friend Ardeth Bay, it is revealed that O'Connell is a descendant of the Medjai, the race of ancients tasked with upholding the truce between the undead and the living.
+When his son is kidnapped by acolytes, O'Connell must race to save him and face the return of Imhotep.
+Through conversations with loyal friend Ardeth Bay, it is revealed that O'Connell is a descendant of the Medjai, the race of ancients tasked with being a warrior for God.
 Ardeth uses Rick's wrist tattoo as evidence of his 'fate'.
-O'Connell struggles with the notion of his destiny to eternally battle mummies from all corners of the earth, while also being a good husband and a father.
-In the end, O'Connell accepts his fate and is guided to the Oasis Pyramid, where Imhotep is planning to gain control of the Scorpion King's evil army.
-O'Connell rages his way through a three-way battle that pits him between two ghastly foes and succeeds in destroying both of them, while also saving his son.
+It is also revealed that he grew up in an orphanage in Cairo.
+O'Connell struggles with the notion of his destiny until he beholds a hieroglyphic with similarities to his situation.
+In the end, O'Connell accepts his fate and is guided to the Oasis Pyramid, where Imhotep is planning to gain control of the Scorpion King's army.
+O'Connell rages his way through a three-way battle that pits him against Imhotep and the Scorpion King and succeeds in destroying both of them, while also saving his son.
 The conclusion of the battle and the death of the Scorpion King destroys the oasis, though O'Connell and his family escape in a hot-air balloon navigated by his long-time friend, Izzy.

 The Mummy: Tomb of the Dragon Emperor

 In 1946, Rick has retired to a quiet life of fly fishing and motorcar driving in the countryside of Oxfordshire.
 He is bored with his wealth and status as the greatest adventurer alive.
 In a twist of fate, however, his son, Alex (Luke Ford) ends up going to China and waking up the most terrifying mummies of the Orient.
 Thrilled to be a part of something exciting again, O'Connell and his wife Evelyn jump at the chance to join their 20-year-old son on a quest for Shangri-La to quell the advancement of a revived Terracotta Army mummies.
 Along the way, O'Connell fights evil Chinese nationalists with the help of the yeti.

-O'Connell's early life is not revealed in the franchise.
-In the second film, he is revealed to be a descendant of the Medjai.
-He has stated he grew up in an orphanage in Cairo.
+Fourth film

+Fraser is slated to reprise his role for the fourth The Mummy film that is currently in development.